Laplacian Convolutional Representation for Traffic Time Series Imputation: Multivariate Traffic Time Series Imputation

-Notably, to assess the importance of local temporal modeling thoroughly, we evaluate the LCR models with different Laplacian kernels parameterized by $\tau=1,2,3$.
-From Table~\ref{pems_imputation}, in the case of a relatively small missing rate (e.g., 30\%), LCR-2D, LCR$_N$, and LCR perform best with the kernel size $\tau=1$.
-However, when the missing rate reaches 90\%, setting the kernel size as $\tau=2,3$ in the LCR models can produce more competitive results.
-These demonstrate the importance of a proper Laplacian kernel for characterizing the local trends in time series.
-When learning LCR from limited observations with a relatively high missing rate, local trend modeling in LCR demands more informative Laplacian kernels.

-Among the baseline models in Table~\ref{pems_imputation}, CircNNM can be implemented by FFT, which is a special case of our LCR model without the temporal regularization.
-By comparing the performance of CircNNM and LCR, we can find the significant improvement of imputation achieved by LCR over CircNNM, mainly due to the existence of the temporal regularization.
-Moreover, our LCR models significantly outperform LRMC and NoTMF.
-Here, LRMC provides a well-suited framework for reconstructing incomplete matrix, however, it involves high time complexity in the process of singular value thresholding, making it extremely costly to work on the large-scale problems.
-NoTMF jointly models global and local trends by a unified and efficient temporal matrix factorization framework, but as can be seen, it is inferior to the LCR models.
+As shown in Table~\ref{pems_imputation}, LCR-2D, LCR$_N$, and LCR achieve very competitive imputation accuracy and outperform baseline models.
+Among the baseline models in Table~\ref{pems_imputation}, CTNNM and CircNNM are the special cases of LCR-2D and LCR, respectively.
+Both models can be implemented by FFT like our LCR models.
+Comparing the imputation performance of CTNNM (or CircNNM) and LCR-2D (or LCR) shows the significant improvement of imputation achieved by LCR-2D over CTNNM, mainly due to the existence of the regularization term with Laplacian kernels.
+Therefore, introducing local trend modeling with Laplacian kernels in our LCR models is of great significance for traffic time series imputation.
+Despite the aforementioned comparison, our LCR models perform significantly better than some matrix/tensor completion algorithms such as LRMC, HaLRTC, and LRTC-TNN.
+Here, these matrix/tensor completion algorithms provide well-suited frameworks for reconstructing missing values in data matrix/tensor.
+However, they involve high time complexity in the singular value thresholding process, e.g., making it extremely costly for large-scale problems.
+In contrast, our LCR models take an $\ell_1$-norm minimization in the frequency domain via the use of FFT.
+NoTMF jointly characterizes global and local trends by a unified and efficient temporal matrix factorization framework, but as can be seen, it is inferior to the LCR models.

-Notably, since this work takes the same experiment settings on the PeMS-4W dataset as \cite{chen2021scalable}, our LCR models also perform better than the state-of-the-art low-rank tensor completion models.
-Beyond the matrix/tensor completion models that employ the costly process of singular value thresholding, our LCR models convert the nuclear norm minimization problem as an $\ell_1$-norm minimization problem in the frequency domain.
-It seems that LCR is a well-suited framework for both univariate and multivariate time series imputation of various data scales.

-Fig.~\ref{pems_speeds} shows the speed imputation results of three road segments under 70\% and 90\% missing rates.
-Despite the high missing rates, we can see that the reconstructed curves of LCR preserve the overall trend of the original speed time series.
-Notably, the reconstructed curves even correctly depict the sharp decrease of the speed during congestion periods, demonstrating the effectiveness of LCR in capturing local information of the traffic speed time series.